RF-Nelson/splish/README.md

 Like the JS, the CSS could benefit from some re-factoring and organization, but you should be able to navigate the files based on their names.

+Placeholder images are randomly assigned according to the `id` of each event, and are courtesy of [Unsplash It](https://unsplash.it).
+In the future, I plan to add the [Paperclip](https://github.com/thoughtbot/paperclip) gem to the Rails bundle, add a migration to add a column for `image_url` to the Events table, and set up an Amazon S3 bucket to store event images, which would be uploaded as part of the event creation form.

+There are no CSS breakpoints at the moment; as such, the site is mostly unusable on mobile.
+I plan on adding a simple list view for mobile devices below the 768px breakpoint, which would also be available as a "Simple View" option on desktop clients.

 ###Back-end
-The auth was written from scratch, which, when it comes to Rails, sounds far more impressive than it actually is.
-The password hashing is handled by the [bcrypt](https://github.com/codahale/bcrypt-ruby) gem.
+The auth was written with help from the [bcrypt](https://github.com/codahale/bcrypt-ruby) gem, which handles encryption and pashword hashing.
 The database used is PostgreSQL, and there are only two models, Guests and Events.
 Currently, they associate through a `has_and_belongs_to_many` join table association, but in the future I plan on performing a migration and creating an RSVP table, which will serve as a junction for a `has_many :through` association.

 ###Local setup
 Clone this repo and go into the splish-webapp directory.
 Make sure you have ruby installed and run `bundle install` to setup all of the luscious gems.